Oregon: Young Adults Only

-Drs.
-Phelan and Davidson facilitate a support group for parents of adolescents and young adults in residential treatment.
-They started the group to help reduce the isolation that many parents feel when they have a child who is struggling.
+Dr. Sheffield facilitates a support group for parents of adolescents and young adults in residential treatment.
+The group was started to help reduce the isolation that many parents feel when they have a child who is struggling.
 Feedback from parents suggests that this has been a very positive way for them to connect with one another and share experiences and ideas.

 The Portland Parent Support Group meets the second and fourth Tuesdays of every month.
-Please contact Pat and Ann for more details.
+Please contact Pamela for more details.

 I honestly don’t know if I would have had the courage to send our daughter to wilderness without the support of other parents in our group.
 Their compassion, understanding, advice, and terrific sense of humor has made an almost impossible situation so much more bearable.